Zuhay/VR-Environment-Motorbike-Odyssey/README.md

 <br />

-<p>A virtual motorbike showroom or dealership targeted at motorcycle enthusiasts and curious individuals trying to learn about biker culture.</p>
+<h3>A virtual motorbike showroom or dealership targeted at motorcycle enthusiasts and curious individuals trying to learn about biker culture.</h3>

 <br />